raidsb/python/README.md

 [12] convert string to list
 x = list(string_val)

+[13] count how many times a char appears in a string string.count(char or substring, start, end)

 # integer
 [1] integer numbers can be written 123_333_444 this is same as 123333444. this to make it easier to read

 [2] convert int to bin '{0:08b}'.format(6)
+{} places a variable into a string
+0 takes the variable at argument position 0
+: adds formatting options for this variable (otherwise it would represent decimal 6) 08 formats the number to eight digits zero-padded on the left b converts the number to its binary representation

 # float
 [1] same as integer, can be written as 123_333.34 the _ to make it easier to read